1hedu/GeNESis-APU2PSG/README.md

 - DC Offset trick on 1 FM synth channel using separated operators?
 - FM synth layered over 50% square, to color the waveform appropriately per whichever duty the NES is playing.
 (IE 50% square + some FM = 12.5% pulse or 25% or 75%)

-4. If the FM layering does not produce adequate results, it may be possible to write some custom Z80 assembly, to allow Volume Modulation during a square wave's ON Duty.
+4. If the FM layering and/or DC Offset layering, does not produce adequate results, it may be possible to write some custom Z80 assembly, to allow Volume Modulation during a square wave's ON Duty.
 (IE mute square once it completes half of its ON duty, allow the native 50% cycle to complete while muted, and restore volume during the 50% OFF Duty.
 This should give us a 25% Duty pulse wave)

 5. Get the attention of Krikkz, so he might add this to his NES core on his Mega Everdrive PRO